 Browser caching using Cloudflare is a smart trick to speed up your website.
 Imagine this: when you visit a site, the browser stores certain files temporarily, so they don’t need to be downloaded again later, making your return visits faster.

 In this easy tutorial, we’ll uncover the secret to adding an “expires header” in Cloudflare.
-This fancy term is basically a way to tell the browser how long to hang onto those static resources without re-downloading them every time you pop by.
+This fancy term is a way to tell the browser how long to hang onto those static resources without re-downloading them every time you pop by.

-So, if you’re thinking about using browser caching, here’s the scoop: You let web browsers know how long they should keep things like pictures, CSS, and JavaScript on the user’s side.
+So, if you’re thinking about what is browser caching, here’s the scoop: You let web browsers know how long they should keep things like pictures, CSS, and JavaScript on the user’s side.
 The result?
 When someone browses your site, their browser uses less data because it’s got a bunch of stuff cached already.
 And the bonus?
 Faster loading times for your WordPress site.
 Give it a whirl and see your site fly!

 What is Browser Caching?